-1. At the start of each school year or upon initial enrollment in the District, each school will provide parents with a Parent/Student Handbook that will include a form giving parents the opportunity to object to the use of a student's photograph in any videotape, television, or still photograph that will be used by the District for educational purposes (see Opt Out form in the Appendix).
-If a parent objects to the use of a student's photograph, that student's photograph will not be used in publications or videos for educational purposes or in promotions, such as advertisements.
+1. At the start of each school year or upon initial enrollment in the District, each school will provide parents with a Parent/Student Handbook that will include a form giving parents the opportunity to opt-out of the use of a student's photograph in any videotape, television, or still photograph that will be used by the District for educational purposes (see Opt Out form in the Appendix).
+If a parent opts out of using a student's photograph, that student's photograph will not be used in publications or videos for educational purposes or in promotions, such as advertisements.